mahditasfin/Final-assignment-demo/README.md

 ## Description

-This is a template app for the students to get started for their final assignment
+This is a template app for the students to get started with their final assignment

 # Installation